wuda01/SpaRC-on-EMR/README.md

 See additional instance details at: https://aws.amazon.com/ec2/instance-types/

-2. Execute the command: `sh sparc_cloudformation_emr.sh`.
-The EMR creation takes between 5-7 minutes.
-The installation log file is located at `tail -f /tmp/cloudcreation_log.out`; the logs are available, under the same path, at both the local installation computer and at the master node of your EMR
+2. Execute the command: `sh run.sh`.
+The EMR creation takes between 15-20 minutes.
 3. You can check the status of the EMR creation at: https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1.
 The EMR is successfully created once it gets the status `Waiting`.
 After created, you can do your analysis.